 Prepare the dough:

-- Preheat oven to 325 F (160 C).
+- Preheat oven to 325 F (160 C) for conventional oven.
+If you have a convection oven, you may need to lower the temperature by 25 F (15 C).
 You are welcome to use a mixer but I don't feel like it's necessary to use one.
 Make sure the butter is soft.
 You can easily mash with a spatula.
 I took the butter out from the fridge and cut it up into smaller pieces and they are soft in about 30 minutes

 - Mash the butter with a spatula.
 Add icing sugar, salt, and stir until combined.
 Add potato starch, cake flour, milk powder, and flavoring extract (if you choose to use), Stir to combine until it forms a soft dough, but not sticky